namurphy/pytest-tutorial/README.md

 The `.F` indicates that the first test passed and the second test failed.
 Let's take a look at the error message.

-The first line says that in `test_double.py`, on line ∼9, there is a test called `test_that_fails` which failed.
+The first line below indicates that the failing test is named `test_that_fails`, and is located on line 9 of `test_double.py`.

 ```
 test_double.py:9: in test_that_fails
 ```

-The next lines evaluate the left and right sides of the `assert` statement.
+The next lines evaluate and follow the left and right sides of the `assert` statement.
 On the left side, we see that `main.double(1)` → `2`.

 ```